 Working with molts is not easy and resembles taxidermy in many ways.
 It requires deep understanding of the animal’s natural appearance, as well as how to stabilize its now-empty limbs.
 It took me many months of practicing until I finally mastered the technique of making a hollow arachnid look alive.
 The best thing about it – no animal was sacrificed during the preparation, and in fact the very same animal that produced the molt is still alive and kicking.

 Now this begs the question – what am I going to do with these frames?
 I enjoy looking at them a lot actually.
 They add something authentic to my living space.
-I thought about putting up a page to offer them for sale at some point.
+I thought about putting up a page to offer them for sale at some point (update: that page is now up!).
 The only problem seems to be availability, because whip spiders usually molt only once a year.
 I will need to salvage every single molt if I want to continue making more of these.

 By the way, if you want to hear more about whip spiders and you happen to be in Toronto this weekend, the Toronto Entomology Association and the Royal Ontario Museum are organizing “Bug Day”, an event dedicated to the keeping live arthropods.
 I will give a short talk on Sunday April 23rd at noon, so please come and say hi.